treehouses/remote/README.md

 * Raspberry Pi 3 (or Zero W) and 5V 2.4A (1.2A for Zero) power supply with microUSB connector

+**NOTE**: A Raspberry Pi 4 would be a bonus purchase as of recently our latest images are not supported yet with the device

 * A microSD card reader

 * A [Class 10](https://www.sdcard.org/developers/overview/speed_class/index.html) microSD card (minimal 8GB, but we strongly recommend 16GB or greater)